The Distributional Hypothesis: How Context Reveals Word Meaning

 The Distributional Similarity Intuition

 If two words appear in similar contexts, they likely have similar meanings.
-We can formalize this intuition by representing each word as a vector of its contexts, then measuring the similarity between these vectors.
+We can formalize this intuition by representing each word as a set of its context words, then measuring the overlap between these sets.

 In[7]: